 However, when Melanie Patterson’s son Cody was born five years ago, she thought that something was gone: if I have the Disposable Bibs can reduce her wash times.
 So she didn’t have to wash the cloth often.
 When she couldn’t find anything, she created one.

 “All I want is a clean, hygienic, small bib at your fingertips,” said American Lady Patterson in 1993.
 He is a former kindergarten teacher and lives in Belleron, about 20 miles south of Pittsburgh.

 Care-De, the non-woven paper bib with a smooth, leak-proof backing, has 15 rolls, much like a paper towel, although the disposable bib is about two inches wide.
 She obtained the Care-De patent in June 1996 and initially sold it over the Internet at home.

-This year, at the Giant Eagle Store in Pittsburgh and Cleveland, a box of Single-use Bibs was racked for $15 a box for $9.99.
+This year, at the Giant Eagle Store in Pittsburgh and Cleveland, a box of Single-use Bibs for adults was racked for $15 and a roll for $3.99.

 So, a company called “Lovely Disposable Baby Bibs“, a Toronto-based company sells similar products via the Internet and word of mouth.